 Mr. White has long-standing associations with a number of musical organizations, including the Chicago Symphony Orchestra, the Pierre Monteux School for Conductors and the Interlochen Academy.
 In addition, Mr. White maintains a significant career as a composer of music for the concert stage, theater, cinema, church, radio and film.
 His music — which includes a symphony, an oratorio, chamber music of all varieties, and several works intended for young audiences — has been performed throughout North America as well as in Asia and Europe.
-Several of his works have been recorded on the MSR Classics and Cedille labels.
-Recordings of his works can be heard at www.willcwhite.com, where he also maintains a blog and publishing business.
+Several of his works have been recorded on the MSR Classics, Cedille and Parma record labels.
+Recordings of his music can be heard at www.willcwhite.com, where he also maintains a blog and publishing business.

 Mr. White earned a master’s degree in conducting from Indiana University’s Jacobs School of Music, studying symphonic and operatic repertoire with David Effron and Arthur Fagan.
 He received a Bachelor of Arts in Music from the University of Chicago, where his principal teachers were composer Easley Blackwood and conductor Barbara Schubert.
 In 2004, he began attending the Pierre Monteux School for Conductors under the tutelage of Michael Jinbo, later serving as the school’s conducting associate, and then as its composer-in-residence.

-On May 3, 2018, William White was named the third music director of Orchestra Seattle and the Seattle Chamber Singers, now Harmonia.
+On May 3, 2018, William White was named the third music director of Orchestra Seattle and the Seattle Chamber Singers, now known as Harmonia.